samuelson/writebadcode/content/post/getting-started.md

 I realized that writing code is pretty much the same.
 I didn't start writing good code until I'd written a lot of bad code first.
 Even more than that, I wonder how many people out there are interested in learning how to code and haven't started because they might get it wrong.

 So, I came up with this idea, and it happens that this domain was available, so I figured I ought to start a blog.
 I don't want to just talk about code, I'll post about all kinds of things I'm trying to learn, or that I think might help other learn.
 This is the first post, and I'm new at this, so it's probably crap.
 At least I hope it's crap compared to what comes later.

-One other thing: it's pretty easy and safe to be cynical instead of taking risks.
-This is going to be a place where I'll push the boundaries of my skill and comfort, and maybe you'll feel inspired to try something too.
-That's also the reason I'm recording these as podcasts too, since that's outside my comfort zone.